hacksalot/zorkish/README.md

 Zorkish
 ===

-Zorkish is a subterranean theme for Wordpress, based on [Underscores](http://underscores.me).
+Zorkish is a subterranean theme for WordPress, based on [Underscores](http://underscores.me).